-- 24. Occasional/Temporary Street Trading Consents will normally only allow traders to operate between 08:00 hours and 18:00 hours, any variation to this must be requested when the application is made and if granted will be clearly displayed on the consent. - 25.
-The consent holder must pay the City Council any monies payable for the removal of waste, or damage to property as a result of the trading taking place. - 26.
-The consent holder must comply with the Public sector equality duty.
+Occasional/Temporary Street Trading Consents will normally only allow traders to operate between 08:00 hours and 18:00 hours, any variation to this must be requested when the application is made and if granted will be clearly displayed on the consent.

+The consent holder must pay the City Council any monies payable for the removal of waste, or damage to property as a result of the trading taking place.

+The consent holder must comply with the Public Sector Equality Duty.

-Additional condition for traders licensed for the Hot and Cold Food commodity:
+Additional Conditions for Traders Licensed for the Hot and Cold Food Commodity

-- 27. The consent holder will ensure that the food business operator complies with the requirements of Retained Regulation EC No. 852/2004 (food hygiene standards) and in particular Chapter III Requirements for movable and/or temporary premises. - 28.
+The consent holder will ensure that the food business operator complies with the requirements of Retained Regulation EC No. 852/2004 (food hygiene standards) and in particular Chapter III Requirements for movable and/or temporary premises.

 The consent holder must have a Food Hygiene Rating Scheme score of 4 or 5.
-The hygiene rating must be displayed prominently on the stall, trailer, or vehicle. - 29.
-All foodstuff traders and any persons employed in the unit must have received appropriate food hygiene training or instruction
+The hygiene rating must be displayed prominently on the unit, trailer, or vehicle.

+All foodstuff traders and any persons employed in the unit must have received appropriate food hygiene training or instruction.

-PLEASE NOTE: Failure to comply with these conditions may result in enforcement action, leading to this street trading consent being revoked or an application to renew being refused.
+PLEASE NOTE: Failure to comply with these conditions may result in enforcement action, leading to the street trading consent being revoked or an application to renew being refused.

-The council reserve the right to amend these standard conditions at any time.
+The Council reserve the right to amend these standard conditions at any time.